 Generator power plant service, recommended by the generator manufacturer, should be performed at an authorized service center (listed in the material provided in your Owner's Information Kit).
 Routine or emergency service, such as adding oil, changing filters or replacing spark plugs, could be accomplished at auto service centers, but must be done in accordance with the service instructions specified by the manufacturer.

-An hour meter is located on either the dash or on the generator.
+An hour meter is located on the rangehood monitor.
 This meter indicates the hours of running time on the generator.
 Keep track of this information in order to schedule proper generator maintenance.